djrcoder/solo-mvp-cc/README.md

 3. Add your postgres config to the .env file
 ```
-DATABASE_URL = postgresql+psycopg2://{Your database username}:password@localhost/locations
+DATABASE_URL = postgresql+psycopg2://{Your database username}:password@localhost/runlog

 ```

+4. Create a database called runlog within postgres and grant the relevant permissions to your user

-4. Migrate and seed your data:
+5. Migrate and seed your data:
 ```
 yarn knex migrate:latest
 ```